neslihanedes/Unihemispheric-Evidence-Accumulation-in-Pigeons/README.md

 # Unihemispheric Evidence Accumulation in Pigeons - Supplementary Software

-Supplementary software for the paper *Wittek et. al., 2021, Unihemispheric Evidence Accumulation in Pigeons, Journal of Experimental Psychology: Animal Learning and Cognition*.
+Supplementary software for the paper *Wittek et al., 2021, Unihemispheric Evidence Accumulation in Pigeons, Journal of Experimental Psychology: Animal Learning and Cognition*.

 There is one directory per paradigm under `/paradigms` and the code used for the analyzes of the results is located unter `/analyzes`.